 Pulmonary Embolisms: The Best Treatment Is Prevention

-Prevention and Treatment A pulmonary embolism (PE) occurs when a blood clot travels into the lungs, blocking one or more pulmonary arteries.
+Lung health A pulmonary embolism (PE) occurs when a blood clot travels into the lungs, blocking one or more pulmonary arteries.
 PE is usually caused by blood clots that originate in the legs, known as deep vein thrombosis (DVT).